adamonthecode/Username-Generator/README.md

 # Username-Generator
-A simple Python username generator which was created using a file which contains random strings.
+A simple Python username generator which was created using a file that contains random strings.
 With this, it will choose two random words in combination with random numbers and it will then generate a random username.

 # The benefits of this Username Generator
 - Username will be unique